Jonathan India Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 20th in the league.

-- The Pirates' 4.04 team ERA ranks 12th among all league pitching staffs.
+- The Pirates have a 3.94 team ERA that ranks 12th across all MLB pitching staffs.

-- Pirates pitchers combine to give up 20 home runs (one per game), the 10th-fewest in the league.
+- Pirates pitchers combine to give up the 10th-fewest home runs in baseball (20 total, one per game).

-- The Pirates will send Keller (1-0) out for his fifth start of the season.
-He is 1-0 with a 3.80 ERA and 25 strikeouts through 23 2/3 innings pitched.
+- Hill (1-2 with a 5.57 ERA and 15 strikeouts in 21 2/3 innings pitched) makes the start for the Pirates, his fifth of the season.

-- In his last appearance on Sunday against the St. Louis Cardinals, the righty went six innings, giving up three earned runs while surrendering seven hits.
+- In his most recent appearance on Tuesday, the left-hander tossed six innings against the Colorado Rockies, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.